 Pepperstone vs IC Markets Conclusion – Execution

 Our comparison show Pepperstone and IC Markets provide some of the highest speed execution in the brokerage industry.
-When choosing between Pepperstone and IC Markets on the basis of execution we recommend IC Markets.
+When choosing between Pepperstone and IC Markets based on execution we recommend IC Markets.
 Why?
 Mainly due to IC Markets splitting their servers between two different locations and also offer VPS.

 Both Pepperstone and IC Markets are lack proprietary risk management tools and features.
 However, there are some standardised features available:

-‘margin stop out‘ notifies you when a trade balance is headed towards the minimum amount.
-The broker will then automatically seek to exit the trader from the market before they dip below zero.
+‘margin stop out‘ notifies you when a trade balance is headed below a minimum amount.
+The broker will automatically seek to exit the trader from the market before they dip below zero.
+This is a type of negative balance protection.

 ‘margin stop loss order’ means traders can set the amount they are prepared to lose on any individual trade.
 Brokers will try to get the trader out of a position before the set amount is been crossed.
-This is however, is not guaranteed.
+This is however not guaranteed.

 Separate Accounts – ASIC regulation requires accounts to be segregated.
 Pepperstone uses NAB while IC Markets use 2 banks: NAB and Westpac.